vivaria/edisonrul.ing/docs/source/cards/d/destiny-hero-double-dude.md

 ### Card Rulings

-●This card’s effect activates in the GY.
+*   This card’s effect activates in the GY.
 If “Destiny Hero – Double Dude” is removed from play its effect won't activate.
-●If “Destiny Hero – Double Dude” is destroyed and sent to the GY while in the hand/Deck his effect still activates, and you can Special Summon the 2 “Double Dude Tokens”.
+*   If “Destiny Hero – Double Dude” is destroyed and sent to the GY while in the hand/Deck his effect still activates, and you can Special Summon the 2 “Double Dude Tokens”.
 He could be destroyed in the hand/Deck by effects like “Neo-Spacian Aqua Dolphin” or “Chain Destruction”.